opentripplanner/OpenTripPlanner/docs/Accessibility.md

   leading to those ways being avoided). default: 0.083 (8.3 %)
 - `slopeExceededReluctance`: the multiplier applied to how much you exceed the `maxSlope` and then again multiplied with the regular cost of the street.
-In other words: how steep should the cost increase when you exceed the maximum slope. default: 1.1
+In other words: how steep should the cost increase when you exceed the maximum slope.
+Since the percentages are expressed as fractions of 1 (1% is `0.01`) you need a relatively high number. default: 50
 - `stairsReluctance`: how much should a wheelchair user avoid stairs.
 This should be quite high so that they are used only as a last resort. default: 25